-Philadelphia police commissioner resigning, mayor says
+City: Philadelphia police head quits over bias in department

 - Impressions from the Seahawks' 25-19 preseason loss against the Minnesota Vikings | Analysis WATCH

+The mayor said an unspecified independent entity will investigate the recent allegations and recommend how to address discrimination and harassment within the police agency.

+Just last week, Kenney called Ross the best police commissioner in America after a gunman’s long standoff with police.

-Kenney has named Deputy Commissioner Christine Coulter as acting commissioner during the search for Ross’ replacement.
+Kenney named Deputy Commissioner Christine Coulter to serve as acting commissioner during a search for Ross’ replacement.

-Details on the allegations against others in the department weren’t made available.
-Ross didn’t immediately return a message seeking comment.